-Our donor selection criteria and screening process ensures there is minimal risks for a dog donating blood.
+Our donor selection criteria and screening process ensure there is minimal risks for a dog donating blood.
 We use a local anaesthetic cream to minimise any discomfort.
 Throughout the donation process, our team monitors the donor's welfare, and should the donor show any signs of being unsettled the donation is stopped straight away.

 Most dogs experience no side effects.
 However, occasionally, donors may feel tired - just like humans can.
 If you do notice anything unusual immediately following a donation we ask you please contact our team.

 It is recommended your dog takes it easy for the rest of the day and can resume normal activities the next day.
 We also recommend offering plenty of fresh water following their donation.